 There is no “one size fits all” approach to investing.
 While some people like to buy stocks based on their quantitative characteristics, others like to jump on the hottest rocketship to the moon and hodl on for dear life.
 Everybody’s style is different because everybody’s personality is different.
-No approach will work all the time.
-That being said, there is a way of thinking that is more likely to lead to successful investing over the long-term and that also more accurately describes how the stock market operates.
-In this post, I will describe this way of thinking in terms unrelated to the stock market but applicable to the stock market.
+No approach will guarantee success.
+That being said, there is a way of thinking that will more likely to sustainable returns over the long-term and that just so happens to also more accurately describe how the stock market operates.
+In this post, I will attempt to describe this way of thinking in terms unrelated to the stock market yet applicable to the investing.
 In fact, it’s applicable to any transactional decision, not just investing.

 *** The objective of investing is to lay out cash now in order to receive more cash in the future.
 Whether it’s for retirement or enjoyment, the objective is the same.
-There are two primary ways to receive more money in the future: periodic cash flows in the form of interest or dividends and/or selling for a higher price than where you initially you bought.
-But, how can one be confident the price will be higher in the future?
-Well, that depends on a lot of factors, but primarily on a business’ ability to generate free cash flow from which they can distribute as interest or dividends to investors.
-As Michael Mauboussin explains, Everything is a DCF (Discounted Cash Flow) Model, even if an investor does not explicitly construct one.
+The two ways to receive more money in the future are periodic cash flows in the form of interest or dividends, or selling for a higher price.
+Both of these are dependent on a business’ ability to generate free cash flow.
+As Michael Mauboussin explains, everything is a DCF (Discounted Cash Flow) model, even if an investor does not explicitly construct one.
 In a similar vein, as Charlie Munger states above, all intelligent investing is value investing.
 The value investing mindset is to buy something for less than its worth.
-For financial assets, “worth” is the present value of the discounted cash flows over the asset’s lifetime.
-For stocks, the price is simply the market’s estimation of what the business is worth at any given time.
+For financial assets, “worth” is the present value of the distributable cash flows over the asset’s lifetime, discounted back to the present.
+The price of a financial asset is simply the market’s estimation of what the asset is worth at any given time.
+Since stocks represent equity ownership in a business, their value is derived from the underlying business.
+The stock price is simply what market participants on average think at a point in time, where sellers and buyers offset.
 Therefore, value is driven by what the business does, while price is driven by what the market thinks.
 At its core, investing is simply comparing value and price.
-What you get (value) for what you pay (price). ***
+What do you get (value) for what you pay (price). ***

 So, how does this help a person who is new to investing, understand investing?
 How can this be better understood in a non-investing context?
 Well, let’s apply this concept to non-financial assets, something everybody can relate to.
 They too have a price and a value.
 But for assets without cash flows, value is much more subjective.
-The value two people place on the same exact thing can differ.
+The value two people place on the exact same thing will differ.
 There is an emotional aspect to it – how does one feel owning something.
-Some items will be “worth” more to one person than another due to their utility or status.
+Some items will be “worth” more to one person than another due to their utility or status signal.
 Willingness to pay is influenced by one’s priorities, preferences, and personality.

-Art is a perfect example, and more recently, the NFT craze.
-But let’s take a more basic one: buying a T-shirt.
+Art is a perfect example.
+Or, more recently, non-fungible tokens (NFTs).
+But let’s take a basic example: buying a T-shirt.
 A not-so-wrong perception of old-school “value” investors is that they like to buy things cheaply.
 So when looking at T-shirts, low price is the main priority.
-For another person, say a “growth” investor, style and brand could be the main priorities, so they are comfortable buying higher priced shirts.
-The price of a shirt is simply what level the store offering it at, but how much value is placed on the shirt will depend on the person.
-So, different T-shirts are bought by different people.
+For another person, say a “growth” investor, style and brand are the main priorities, so they are comfortable buying higher priced shirts.
+The price of a shirt is simply the amount the store is willing to sell it at.
+But how much value is placed on the shirt will depend on the person.
+So different T-shirts are bought by different people.

 If, to you, the value you get from something is greater than the price, you buy it.
 It’s worth it.